apache/hbase-operator-tools/hbase-hbck2/README.md

  unassigns <ENCODED_REGIONNAME>...
    Options:
-    -o,--override  override ownership by another procedure A 'raw' unassign that can be used even during Master initialization.
+    -o,--override  override ownership by another procedure A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
 Skirts Coprocessors.
-Pass one or more encoded RegionNames:
-   1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a user-space encoded Region name looks like.
+Pass one or more encoded region names.
+1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a userspace encoded region name looks like.
    For example:
      $ HBCK2 unassign 1588230740 de00010733901a05f5a2a3a382e27dd4
    Returns the pid(s) of the created UnassignProcedure(s) or -1 if none.